saadshahbaz/Post-US-Election-Analysis/README.md

 * Check all the points at the end to make sure the project is done correctly.

 ## - Data:
+* A total of 1020 posts have been collected for each subreddit i.e r/politics and r/conservatives over a period of 3 days

 ## - Methods: